Wrongful Death Attorney in Tampa, FL

-The loss of a child, parent, or spouse can be one of the most emotionally and financially challenging times to overcome.
+The loss of a child, parent, or spouse can be one of the most emotionally and financially challenging times of your life.
 Overcoming this loss can appear even more insurmountable when you know that you would still be sharing the love, support, and companionship of your loved one had it not been for the wrongful acts or omissions of someone else.
 In some cases, Florida law allows you to pursue a wrongful death action to compensate you for the loss of a child, parent, or spouse.
 A consultation with an experienced wrongful death attorney is your first step to justice.

 Trusted Skills and Experience

-The attorneys at Greco & Wozniak P.A. in Tampa, FL have handled hundreds of different types of cases, including many wrongful death actions.
+The attorneys at Greco & Wozniak, P.A. in Tampa, FL have handled hundreds of different types of cases, including many wrongful death actions.
 Our seasoned wrongful death attorneys have the skills and training necessary to allow a jury to place themselves in your shoes and feel the pain, sorrow, and loss of companionship that you are experiencing.
 This will help lead the jury to a favorable verdict to compensate you for the full measure of this loss.
-We are committed to taking an individualized, case-specific approach to allow a jury to understand and appreciate the magnitude of your loss in a way that is most favorable to you and your family.
+We are committed to taking an individualized, case-specific approach to express the magnitude of your loss in a way that is most favorable to you and your family.

 The legislature has placed significant limitations on wrongful death actions arising from medical negligence.
 In a wrongful death action based on medical negligence, children 25 years of age or older may not pursue compensation for pain and suffering or loss of companionship or protection for the loss of a parent.
 Similarly, a parent may not seek compensation for pain and suffering or loss of companionship or protection for the loss of a child 25 years of age or older at the time of death.
 A surviving spouse may always pursue an action seeking these types of damages.
 Consequently, it is almost never cost feasible to justify pursuing a wrongful death medical negligence action unless a qualified survivor meets the criteria explained above.